lpzhang-code/Call-Centre/README.md

 ## Automated Call Centre

-Automated call centre built using Django and Twilio, accompanied by notes for future reference.
+Automated call centre built using Python Flask and Twilio, accompanied by notes for future reference.

 ### Telephony Network